jantotong/Key-Word-Recorder/README.md

 # Key-Word-Spotting-Recorder

 Key-Word-Spotting-Recorder that trims the silence out of recorded keyword.

-Can customize keywords in script.
+Can customize keywords and amount-of-word-trials in script.

 Windows 10 user: Please include ffmpeg and ffprobe.

-For work purpose
+Made for work purpose (Data Collection)